How James Joyce Developed his Stream of Consciousness Novels

 What a writer offers when using this technique is a private mindscape of the character, in which perceptions co-exist with half formed ideas and raw thought and feelings.
 The writer is essentially looking into the character, digging out the near unconscious material that exists in the head, heart and soul.

 Stream of consciousness novels and stories from various authors began to appear steadily from about 1914 onwards and continue to this day.
-It could be said that James Joyce took the genre to its extreme with his books Ulysses, published in 1922, and Finnegan's Wake 1939.

 The short novel Les Lauriers sont Coupes was translated into English and published in 1938 as We'll To The Woods No More.
 This innocent sounding title comes from a French poem Nous n'irons plus au bois, les lauriers sont coupes (the laurels are cut down).